PassKit/passkit-c-sharp-quickstart/README.md

 ## Examples
 All quickstarts are found in the Quickstarts folder.
+### GRPC Connection
+For implementing in your own projects, use the `GrpcConnectionPool` or `GrpcConnection` class to manage connections to the PassKit gRPC endpoints.
+By default, this quickstart uses gRPC connection pooling to optimize performance and manage multiple requests efficiently.
+However, if you prefer to use the single-connection method, comment out the pooling line and use the regular connection method line in `Program.cs`
+When to Use Each Mehod:
+- gRPC Connection Pooling (Default) - Recommended for production environments with high concurrency and multiple requests.
+Improves performance by reusing connections.
+- Single Connection - Useful for simple applications, debugging, or when only a few API calls are needed.

 ###  Membership Cards
 QuickstartLoyalty will create a membership program with 2 tiers, base and VIP.
 It will enrol two members, one in each tier.
 It contains the methods: